An overall feel about ZIM Integrated Shipping Services Ltd. (NYSE: ZIM) stock in the current moment? - The Dwinnex

-In the latest session, ZIM Integrated Shipping Services Ltd. (NYSE: ZIM) closed at 23.96 down -1.68% from its previous closing price of $24.37.
-In other words, the price has decreased by $-0.41 from its previous closing price.
-On the day, 3337064 shares were traded.
-ZIM reached its highest trading level at $24.58 during the session, while it also had its lowest trading level at $22.80.
+As of close of business last night, ZIM Integrated Shipping Services Ltd.’s stock clocked out at 25.68, down -4.36% from its previous closing price of $26.85.
+In other words, the price has decreased by -$1.17 from its previous closing price.
+On the day, 5391588 shares were traded.
+ZIM reached its highest trading level at $27.00 during the session, while it also had its lowest trading level at $25.45.

 Sponsored